 Changes in eating patterns created by following a calorie-deficient diet or avoiding certain food groups can create imbalances in our body, especially dehydration.
-That's because the electrolytes that you would normally receive through your food and drink is no longer available and will need to be replaced.
-And when the body is low on electrolytes, a crucial component for maintaining proper hydration, the resulting imbalances in fluid levels can steal away your energy and leave you experiencing symptoms like fatigue, headaches, muscle cramps, and irregular heartbeat.
+That's because the electrolytes that you would normally receive through your food and drink are no longer available and but still need to be replaced.
+And when the body is low on electrolytes, a crucial component for maintaining proper hydration, the resulting imbalances in fluid levels can steal away your energy and while experiencing fatigue, headaches, muscle cramps, and irregular heartbeat.

 The Need For Electrolytes When Fasting

-Electrolytes, such as sodium, potassium, and magnesium, help regulate body fluid balance, ensuring proper hydration by retaining moisture in the cells and facilitating efficient absorption of water in the body.
+When you sweat during physical activity or in hot weather, you lose not only water but also important electrolytes like sodium, potassium, calcium, and magnesium.
+Electrolytes help regulate body fluid balance, ensuring proper hydration by retaining moisture in the cells and facilitating efficient absorption of water in the body.

 Supports Insulin Management